What Is Continuous Testing?

 Today, software companies rely on continuous testing to ensure high-quality code is being built the moment development teams start to code.

-The continuous testing process includes four stages: test creation, execution, lab setup, and analysis.
+Your continuous testing tool needs to be able to handle 4 stages: test creation, execution, lab setup, and analysis.
 Each of these stages must mature significantly to allow DevOps and continuous testing to thrive.
-Here are the details of each stage:

 Test creation needs to shift from being the most manual and time-consuming stage to simpler, high-coverage test automation.